 To delete an environment, navigate to Account > Manage > Projects, then click the pencil icon next to the environment you wish to delete.

 In the pop-up that appears, click the Delete button, then follow the on-screen instructions.
 This deletes all the data associated with this environment, so proceed with caution!

 Anyone in your Heap account can star environments, including team members in a Read-Only role.

 Use stars to favorite the environments that you work in often and quickly jump between them.
 Any environments that you star will be added to your starred environment view in the environment selector.

 To star an environment, click the projects drop-down in the top left, then click the star icon next to an environment.

 To remove a star, click the star icon again.

 Viewing Your Starred Environments

-By default, when you have at least one starred environment, you will only see your starred environments in the Environment Selector.
-If you want to see all of your environments, click the Show All Projects button at the bottom of the Environment Selector.
+By default, when you have at least one starred environment, you’ll only see your starred environments in the environment selector.
+If you want to see all of your environments, click the Show All Projects button at the bottom of the environment selector.